Tudat/tudat/_sources/tutorials/tudatFeatures/accelerationSetup/aeroCoeff.rst.txt

 Local Incliniation Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 One of the options to determine the aerodynamic coefficients during hypersonic flight is to use a hypersonic local inclination method.
 These methods calculate the aerodynamic coefficients using the orientation of the vehicle with respect to the incoming flow.
-A selection of these methods are implemented into Tudat and they are especially useful when using a capsule as the vehicle on which the aerodynamic acceleration is working on.
+A selection of these methods are implemented into Tudat and are able to calculate the aerodynamic coefficients for several pre-defined geometries and user defined grids.

-The class which can be used is define below.
+The class which can be used is defined below.

 .. class:: HypersonicLocalInclinationAnalysis